Why hello there.

 Not looking where you’re going

 This is especially important when it’s dark out.
 I saw so many people smashing their toes and rolling their ankles on the errant roots and jutting rocks that littered the first half of the course.
 Don’t ruin what you prepared for months in advance and ran hours into only to lose it all in a split second lapse of focus.
 I deliberately ran without any music for the entirety of the race just to force my mind into the tedious monotony of staring at the terrain attentively.
 It’s only 20+ hours of suffering you have to go through for a lifetime of pride.
+Don’t bring your phone or any distraction and keep your eyes on the ground.
+Leaves will cover most of the things you’ll trip over, so step cautiously.

 Not eating enough